EvgeniyJeka/Creditto/README.md

      Receives: JSON from parsed POST and GET requests.

-     Parses data sent in requests and produces Kafka messages to the relevant topics basing on extracted data.
+     Parses data sent in requests, validates it and produces Kafka messages to the relevant topics basing on extracted data.

-     Access SQL DB to validate received data.
+     Gateway acesses SQL DB to validate received data.

      API methods:
      a. place_offer: add new offer to the system.
 Offer data is validated